mattermost/mattermost-handbook/company/how-to-guides-for-staff/how-to-update-handbook.md

 Below is a list of approved reviewers.

 1. @jasonblais: Reviews major changes to handbook.mattermost.com, such as updates to the Table of Contents (SUMMARY.md).
-2. @justinegeffen, @amyblais: Editor reviews of all submitted PRs for correct grammar and consistent style.
+2. @justinegeffen, @amyblais, @cwarnermm: Editor reviews of all submitted PRs for correct grammar and consistent style.
 3. @rbradleyhaas: Signs off on changes to [business operations](https://handbook.mattermost.com/operations/business-operations).
 4. @aedott: Signs off on changes to [messaging and math](https://handbook.mattermost.com/operations/messaging-and-math).
 5. @TQuock: Signs off on changes to [finance](https://handbook.mattermost.com/operations/finance).